shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
-> 5. Add to each database a tag corresponding to ...
+> 5. Add to each database a tag corresponding to user.
+> 6. Create a dataset collection of all the raw files and MGF files.
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >